Comparing CBD and Anxiety Medications

 The body drops production of tryptophan and NAD (ours and the bacteria's source of all cellular energy) to thwart the bacteria's ability to grow.

-A side effect of this is...less serotonin production or signalling.
+A side effect of this is...less serotonin production or signaling.

 Also, less energy which is why you feel so sluggish when fighting the flu.

-Now...over the last few years, researchers are finding ties to bacteria escaping our gut, mouths, and other areas...travelling around the body and our immune system attacks them there.
+Now...over the last few years, researchers are finding ties to bacteria escaping our gut, mouths, and other areas... traveling around the body and our immune system attacks them there.

 Much to our bodies chagrin.